HaoranWang-UIUC/NHERI-SimCenter-Postdoc/README.md

 Problem 1

-From /HaoranWang-UIUC/NHERI-SimCenter-Postdoc/Problem_1/Problem_1, you can find\n
+From /HaoranWang-UIUC/NHERI-SimCenter-Postdoc/Problem_1/Problem_1, you can find

 Source code: main.cpp